THINNGO2511/RiceDatathon2023---BakerRipleyChallenge/README.md

 - Chindeu Okafor
 ## Instructions:
 - Clone this project
-- Create a `datasets` folder then add all the datasets given into this folder
+- Create a `content` folder then add all the datasets given into this folder